juliafrankenberg/reviewer-finder-helper/README.md

 * PubMed

 * Scopus
+    * Users need to login to scopus before using it
     * If there are multiple names it will give a couple of options of combinations of first/last names
     * There is a lot of ambiguity in Scopus, so I don't think there is a point in trying to directly access the author profile (the potential author list needs to be inspected)